ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Server Generating Response {#server-response}

-When the DNS server filters its DNS response to a query (e.g., A or AAAA record query), the DNS response MAY contain an empty answer, NXDOMAIN, or (less ideally) forged response, as desired by the DNS server.
+When the DNS server filters its DNS response to a query (e.g., A or AAAA resource record query), the DNS response MAY contain an empty answer, NXDOMAIN, or (less ideally) forged response, as desired by the DNS server.
 In addition, if the query contained the OPT pseudo-RR the DNS server MAY return more detail in the EXTRA-TEXT field as described in